yashmaniya0/boAt-clone/README.md

 samples, guidance on mobile development, and a full API reference.

-# Listify - Not your everyday todo app!
+# boAt - Buy your electronic wearables here!
 <table>
   <tr>
     <td>